muchdogesec/arango_cve_processor/README.md

 ## Overview

-Here at DOGESEC we have many repositories that generate STIX objects for different knowledge-bases.
-Many of these knowledgebases often have some link to another.
+Here at DOGESEC we work with a lot of CVE data across our products. [cve2stix](https://github.com/muchdogesec/cve2stix) generates core STIX 2.1 Vulnerability objects from CVE data.

-We first built [ArangoDB CTI Processor](https://github.com/muchdogesec/arango_cve_processor/) that deals with external knowledgbases.
+However, we have lots of other sources (EPSS, KEV, ATT&CK...) that we want to enrich this data with.

-As we started working with CVE data, we realised we'd need a similar solution for Vulnerability data.
+We built Arango CVE Processor to handle the generation and maintenance of these enrichments.

-ArangoDB CVE Processor is a script that;
+In short, Arango CVE Processor is a script that;

-1. reads the ingested CVE/CPE data in ArangoDB
+1. reads the ingested CVE STIX data in ArangoDB
 2. creates STIX objects to represent the relationships between CVE/CPEs and other datasets

 ## Usage